 - It is SEO-friendly.

-- Supports form handling.
+- The Python framework supports form handling.

 - As a Python framework, it has a large community.